RulinShao/retrieval-scaling/README.md

   --num_fewshot 5 \
   --results_only_save_path scaling_out/nq_open-5shots.jsonl
 ```
-The evaluation results will be printed in a table in the terminal as saved in `scaling_out/nq_open-5shots.jsonl`.
+The evaluation results will be printed in a table and saved in `scaling_out/nq_open-5shots.jsonl`.